Can you tell me more about your coaching staff?

-Some of our teams will travel out of state at various times of the year to either attend College Showcases, get prepared for State Cup or the Qualifying Tournament, and gain experiences that can’t be gained in Oregon.
+Our older teams may travel out of state to either attend College Showcases or play in regional tournaments if the team qualifies, and will have the opportunity to gain experiences that can’t be gained in Oregon.

 How do tryouts work?

-If you are strongly interested in being a member of CSC, it is recommended that you attend both of your age groups tryouts.
-By attending both sessions, you will show that CSC is the club you want to play for and gives players the best possible chance of being selected for a team in the that age group.
+If you are interested in being a member of CSC, it is recommended that you attend both of your age group’s tryouts.
+By attending both sessions, you will allow the coaches more time to evaluate the players in your age group.

 Our goal with CSC is to form two teams in each age group.
 This allows for more kids to participate in club soccer and more opportunities for kids to play soccer over the course of the year.